-Five out of the six wells were operational throughout the year and maximum sustainable flows were 3,650 gallons per minute.
-Well #3 was not operated because of limited flows and pumping capacity.
-The remaining five wells were used to supply early rearing water to the eighteen production ponds and for egg incubation.
-The fingerlings were introduced to river water after a month of rearing on well water.
 Well water was infused with the river water delivery to the adult holding pond, during the summer months when river temperatures exceeded bio-specifications rearing temperatures for the holding period.
 Weekly well depths and flows are recorded and forwarded to CH2MHill for review.
-Well #2 recorded the most hours of operation as it was used for egg incubation from September 2012 through early March of 2013.
+Well #2 recorded the most hours of operation as it was used for egg incubation from September 2013 through early March of 2014.